James Moore (Canadian politician)

 James Moore PC (born June 10, 1976) is a Canadian politician who formerly served as the Minister of Industry in the cabinet of Prime Minister Stephen Harper.

-Moore was the Conservative Member of Parliament from 2000 to 2015, representing Port Moody—Coquitlam—Port Coquitlam (2000-2004) and then Port Moody—Westwood—Port Coquitlam (2004-2015).
+Moore was the Conservative Member of Parliament from 2000 to 2015, representing Port Moody—Coquitlam—Port Coquitlam (2000–2004) and then Port Moody—Westwood—Port Coquitlam (2004–2015).
 He also served as Minister of Canadian Heritage and Official Languages and as the Secretary of State for Official Languages, Pacific Gateway and the Vancouver-Whistler Olympics before becoming Industry Minister.
 Prior to entering cabinet, he was the Parliamentary Secretary to the Minister of Public Works and to the Minister for the Pacific Gateway & 2010 Olympics.

-Moore did not run in the 2015 federal election, and in November 2015, it was announced that he would be the 6th Chancellor of the University of Northern British Columbia, starting May 2016.
+Moore did not run in the 2015 federal election.
+In November 2015, it was announced that he would be the 6th Chancellor of the University of Northern British Columbia, starting May 2016.

 Background

 Moore was born in New Westminster, British Columbia on June 10, 1976 and was raised in the city of Coquitlam.
 Following his graduation from Centennial Sr. Secondary, he pursued studies in economics and business administration at Douglas College.
 In 1996, he started working as a broadcaster at CKST AM1040 in Vancouver.
 In 1997, he moved to Ottawa to work as the Communications Advisor for the Official Opposition, which at that time was the Reform Party of Canada.
 In 1998, Moore returned to broadcasting in Vancouver before moving to Prince George to earn a Bachelor of Arts degree in political science at the University of Northern British Columbia.
 While in Prince George he continued in broadcasting by guest hosting at 550 CKPG and launching his own talk show entitled "’Behind the Headlines’ with James Moore."
 In 2011, Moore earned his Master of Arts degree in Political Studies from the University of Saskatchewan.